What you need to know

 3D Secure has two available versions:

-- 3D Secure 1 : Before a payment is authenticated, shoppers are redirected to the card issuer's site to provide additional authentication data such as a password or an SMS verification code.
-The redirection introduced in 3D Secure 1 might lead to lower conversion rates due to technical errors during the redirection or due to shoppers dropping out of the authentication process.
+3D Secure 1 : Card schemes and issuers will stop supporting this version in 2022 and 2023.
+Shoppers are redirected to the card issuer's site to provide additional authentication data, for example a password or an SMS verification code.
+The redirection might lead to lower conversion rates due to technical errors during the redirection, or shoppers dropping out of the authentication process.

 3D Secure chargeback liability shift rules